 Do you use day labor?

 No, we don’t.
-All our crews consist of trained, professional and uniformed full-time employees.
+All our movers are trained, professional and uniformed full-time employees.

 Will my piano be protected before being moved?

 Absolutely, we are well known for our incredible furniture protection methods.

 All pianos are checked for loose parts, removed, and wrapped individually when needed.

 We DO NOT charge extra for protecting your piano, floor, walls, stairs, and doors.